 You know you’re a foodie when one of your favorite things to do when in another country is going to the supermarket.
 I always bring home some typical products of the country I’ve been to.
 Often I do this so I can create recipes from the country at home (I’ve made Pad Thai after Thailand and Bobotie after South Africa for example).
 But in Japan I saw so many interesting sweets that I decided to go for a Japanese candy food haul!

 I’ve bought all these candies in Japan and tested them for you!
+On this page I’m telling you all about me testing Japanese candy.

 You might have seen that there are three quite unique KitKat flavors for sale in Japan.
 Top left you see KitKat with Sake, the Japanese rice wine.
 Luckily you mostly taste the white chocolate and it just has a hint of sake flavor.
 Below that you’ll find the KitKat with matcha taste.
 Matcha is a green tea powder that you’ll find everywhere in Japan.
 You can drink it as a tea if you mix it warm water (or make a matcha latte with hot milk), but you can also use matcha powder as an ingredient in all kinds of dishes.
 Check my matcha recipes or my Matcha Pinterest board.